Eleganceinfolab/app_upgrader_flutter/README.md

 ## Alert Example

-Just wrap your body widget in the `UpgradeAlert` widget, and it will handle the rest.
+Just wrap your body widget in the `AppUpgradeAlert` widget, and it will handle the rest.
 ```dart
 class MyApp extends StatelessWidget {
   const MyApp({Key key}) : super(key: key);